arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ***When used as analog inputs,the working voltage range is from 0 to +10 VDC; when used as digital inputs, the working voltage range is from 0 to +24 VDC.***

+The input terminals can be used through the built-in functions of the Arduino programming language.
 To use the input terminals as digital inputs:

 - Add the `pinMode(pinName, INPUT)` instruction in your sketch's  `setup()` function.